GoodJudgement/FOCUS/README.md

 ## Rank forecasters

-1. write in the config
+Write in the config

-   a) fileName
+a. fileName
-   b) numberOfForecasters
+b. numberOfForecasters
-   c) forecasterIndex
+c. forecasterIndex

 Ex.: if the forecasters are identified from #44 to #58, forecasterIndex should be 44 and numberOfForecasters should be 15.